akhodakivskiy/VimFx/documentation/options.md

 avoid the problem, VimFx waits a bit before checking if you have left the text input.

-### Scrolling prefs
+### Scrolling options

-Apart from its own prefs, VimFx also respects a few built-in Firefox prefs.
+Apart from its own options, VimFx also respects a few built-in Firefox options.

 #### Smooth scrolling

 If you want to customize Firefox’s smooth scrolling, adjusting `general.smoothScroll.{lines,pages,other}.duration{Min,Max}MS` is the way to go.
-VimFx has similar prefs for the scrolling commands, but they work like `layout.css.scroll-behavior.spring-constant`.
+VimFx has similar options for the scrolling commands, but they work like `layout.css.scroll-behavior.spring-constant`.

 Basically, the higher the value, the faster the scrolling.